qianz2/Sample-Angular-App/README.md

 - From that directory, run `ng build` to build the project.
 - Then, run `npm start`.
 - The webapp should be viewable at `localhost:80`.
-- Relevant API routes are accessible at `localhost/api`.

 ## Deploying and Running Locally (Windows)